Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

+which is bijective and connects a multinomial distribution and a real-valued vector in the unconstrained space $\mathbb{R}^N$.
+The transformed representation is particularly convenient for incorporating Gaussian-based modeling strategies, because it allows us to build a hierarchical model in which $\mathcal{E}_T(P)$ corresponding to an observed real vector in the original model specification.

-The transformed representation is particularly convenient for hierarchical modeling because the support becomes unconstrained, enabling Gaussian-based modeling strategies.
-The hierarchical model with the Gaussian process prior is formulated in \cite{jara2011class}, and \cite{wang2021microbiome} demonstrate richer latent structures through graphical-lasso-type priors and mixture models.
-Building on this structure, we introduce a novel factor model for distributional observations.
+Under this embedding, \cite{jara2011class} formulated a hierarchical model with a Gaussian process prior and \cite{wang2026tree} demonstrated richer latent structures through graphical-lasso-type priors and mixture models.
+As our goal is to summarize the information of many observed distributions as in the population data analysis, we establish a new approach of utilizing the tree embedding by introducing a novel factor model for distributional observations. \\

+{\it Remark:} The tree-based transformation should be differentiated from an approach of directly transforming the observed proportions into a Euclidean vector, which is common in compositional data analyses \citep{aitchison1982statistical, egozcue2003isometric}.
+In the proposed model, we apply the transformation to the unknown multinomial distribution $P_i$, from which observable proportions are generated, hence the generative model is estimated.
+This modeling approach is particularly beneficial in Bayesian estimation, because we can successfully quantify uncertainty in estimation, which is caused by the difference in total counts.
+For example, we can consider two cases in which we observe exactly the same proportions and different total counts.
+We can make a distinction between these two cases by specifying the generative models because the difference in the total counts results in differences in several aspects, such as posterior variances and credible intervals.